embiimob/Sup/README.md

 <br />
 <br />
 ## **Live Monitor**
 Click the live button and watch in realtime as other Sup!? users mint their objects and compose public messages.
 All new objects and messages will be added to the top of your browser window pushing the older objects and messages down the screen.
 A maximized Sup!? monitor that shows a constant stream of new objects and messages makes for a great display.
 Sup!? montiors the in-memory pool allowing it to display new objects before they are confirmed in the blockchain.
 Your Sup!? objects and messages will appear in every curently live Sup!? montior around the world in about 10 - 30 seconds after you have etched the metadata.
-All blockhains included with this experiment are monitored for new objects and messages if they are running and fully synced.
+All blockhains included with this experiment are monitored for new objects and messages if they are running and fully synced.  private messages are delivered to the active profile if the private panel is active. private message audio is not auto played during live monitoring sessions.
 <br />
-With live monitoring enabled, you never know what might pop into the window.
-The damage is limited to a thumbnail image and what can fit in a small description text box.
-Objects that are discovered in live mode are not fully inspected for safety reasons.
+With live monitoring enabled, you never know what might pop into the window!
 You can delete one directly from the live preview panel by clicking on the object's small trash icon.
-This will remove any trace of it from your system.
-If you are still concerned, clearing all Sup!? caches will without a doubt remove it.
+This will #attempt to remove all traces of it from your system. you can block and mute accounts by address. consider checking the filter live postings check box.  this will filter live messages allowing only transactions signed by people on your friends list from being displayed on the live feed.
+If you are concerned about files remaining on your PC Click the purge Root button and click the purge ipfs button.
 <br />
 Consider running a seperate instance of Sup!? in it's own folder for live monitoring.
-You can then easily clear the cache in the live monitoring folder without effecting your overal Sup!? browsing cache.
-Launch the blockchain from your normal folder and just run Sup!? live from your second folder..  both instances of Sup!? will communicate to your launched blockchain without any problems.
+You can then easily clear the caches in the live monitoring folder without effecting your overal Sup!? browsing cache.
+Launch the blockchain from your normal folder and just run Sup!? live from your second folder..  both instances of Sup!? will communicate to any Sup!? launched local blockchain without any problems.
 <br />
 <br />
 ## **Official / Unofficial Registration Indicator**